-E.) Dark Khaki / Olive Twill - Brown (this seems like an obvious choice)
+E.) Dark Khaki / Olive Chinos – Brown (this seems like an obvious choice)

-F.) Medium Khaki - Brown (also an obvious choice?)
+F.) Medium Khaki Chinos – Brown (also an obvious choice?)

-G.) Cream cords - Brown, because it plays nicely with the off-white hue
+G.) Cream Trousers, Chinos – Brown, because it plays nicely with the off-white hue

 H.) White Denim – Brown, exceptions: Black upstairs

+Start with this visual guide, but don’t constrain yourself to it.
 Be experimental with your colors, and don’t be afraid to clash a little once you’ve mastered the basics.
 I mash up colors all the time, and I like to wear patterns, colors, and textures that you wouldn’t normally think to put together.
-Need inspiration?
-My man Kenyatte does a great job with this.
-It’s a shame he doesn’t update his site more frequently, but you can check him out at Tweed and Velvet.
-If the name Kenyatte sounds familiar, he was also Esquire’s Best Dressed Real Man in 2008.